-Pulling the sheet up around her neck, she scanned the empty room.
+Pulling the sheet to her throat, she scanned the room.
 “Is that you Max?
 It can’t be!”
-She whispered her last words, “You’re dead.”
+She whispered her last words.
+“You’re dead.”

-When I was writing my Oh Thrill Me Baby post, I called my sister Patty to see if I’d missed any creepy films.
+When I was writing my Oh Thrill Me Baby post, I called my sister to see if I’d missed any creepy films.
 She mentioned Pet Sematary.
-I have never seen that movie based on Stephen King’s novel, but it inspired me to write this!
+I have never seen that movie based on Stephen King’s novel, but it inspired me to write this.

 Do you believe that a person can be harmed from something or someone beyond the grave?